MODEL PORTFOLIO

 • Standard Chartered PLC is the holding company and listed entity of the group, in which Standard Chartered Bank is the main operating company.

-• Although Standard Chartered is headquartered in London and therefore subject to UK banking regulation, its operations are mainly in Asia (Hong Kong is its biggest single market, as part of its Greater China & North Asia region), Africa and the Middle East.
+• Although Standard Chartered is headquartered in London and therefore subject to UK banking regulation, its operations are mainly in Asia (Hong Kong is its biggest single market, Africa and the Middle East.
 It is present in over 60 markets.

 • It has the usual variety of businesses across these regions, including corporate and institutional banking, retail banking, commercial banking and private banking.
 It specialises in trade finance and cross-border cash management.